About 529 Plans

 For information, please click here.

-If you are a Wisconsin taxpayer, your contributions to Edvest may be deducted from state taxable income up to a maximum of $3,340 per beneficiary ($1,670 for married filing separate status and for divorced parents of a beneficiary) for the 2020 tax year.
-You do not have to be related to the beneficiary and remember, this tax benefit is per beneficiary so if you're contributing to accounts for multiple children or grandchildren, you can potentially reduce your Wisconsin taxable income even more.
+If you are a Wisconsin taxpayer, your contributions to Edvest may be deducted from state taxable income up to a maximum of $3,340 per beneficiary ($1,670 for married filing separate status and for divorced parents of a beneficiary) for the 2020 tax year ($3,380 per beneficiary, and $1,690 per beneficiary for married filing separate status and for divorced parents of a beneficiary for the 2021 tax year).
+You do not have to be related to the beneficiary and remember, this tax benefit is per beneficiary so if you’re contributing to accounts for multiple children or grandchildren, you can potentially reduce your Wisconsin taxable income even more.
 The state tax deadline is April 15 of the following year.
+(Please note, it is the responsibility of the account owner to retain documentation in support of contributions made to Edvest, and to determine the tax year for which the Wisconsin income tax deduction is being claimed.)

 When you contribute to an Edvest account, any earnings can grow federal and Wisconsin income tax-deferred until withdrawn.
 Plus, withdrawals used to pay for qualified higher education expenses will be free from federal and Wisconsin income tax.